Labels for SV integral membrane proteins are localized at the Golgi complex in the soma and sorted into vesicular structures in axon

 (Please place Fig. 7 here, figure width at 12 cm)

 Presynaptic terminals of immature synapses contain a full complement of SV and AZ proteins

 Nascent synapses were seen as early as 3 DIV (Fig. 8a) and synaptic profiles appeared more frequently in subsequent days.
-The immature synapses contained fewer number of SV than mature synapses [5, 21], but already showed the characteristic synaptic cleft with a uniform gap at ~20 nm, and the postsynaptic density of variable prominence (Fig. 8).
-As in the case of mature synapses , the SVs were labeled for both the SV integral membrane proteins (Figs. 8a & b) and SV-associated proteins (Fig. 8c).
+The immature synapses contained fewer SVs than mature synapses [5, 23], but already showed a characteristic synaptic cleft with a uniform gap at ~20 nm, and a postsynaptic density of variable prominence (Fig. 8).
+As in the case of mature synapses , the SVs were labeled for both the SV integral membrane proteins (Figs. 8a) and SV-associated proteins (Fig. 8b).
 Thus, even though SV integral membrane proteins and SV-associated proteins were transported via different routes from soma through axons, they ended up in the same final compartment, the SVs, at the presynaptic terminal upon synapse formation.
-Furthermore, labels for AZ cytomatrix proteins were also localized at active zone in these nascent synapses (Fig. 8d).
+Furthermore, labels for AZ cytomatrix proteins also localized at active zone in these nascent synapses (Fig. 8c).

 (Please place Fig. 8 here, figure width at 8.5 cm)

 Dense core vesicles are frequent in developing axons, and contain some but not all SV proteins